Family and Human Services (FMST)

 Analyzing and writing about research in family studies.
 Requires grade of C or better to fulfill Core or GenEd requirement.
-Prerequisites: FMST 101, FMST 302, ENGL102 or ENGL 190 and (PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205).
+Prerequisites: FMST 101 or FMST 102, FMST 302, ENGL102 or ENGL 190 and (FMST 285 or PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205).
 Core: Advanced Writing Seminar or GenEd I.D.

 FMST 490 FAMILY AND HUMAN SERVICE CAPSTONE: METHODS IN FAMILY LIFE EDUCATION (4)

 Professional integration of theory and practice related to service learning, human service work, family studies, and family life education.
 Students must be in final semester of academic program.
-Prerequisite: FMST 485 or equivalent.
+Prerequisite: FMST 485.

 FMST 491 INDEPENDENT STUDY IN FAMILY STUDIES (1-6)